deividgdt/ytadsblocker/README.md

 ## Legacy: prior to Pihole 5.0

+- First, consider upgrading Pihole to get nice and brand new features
 - Just download the legacy version and follow the same previous steps, changing the name from `ytadsblocker` to `ytadsblocker_legacy`.

 ## More info